PhilomenaMusili/Food_Order_Website/README.md

 3. Update the config.php file with your database credentials:

+You are also required to have xammp or wamp installed in your laptop

 ## Usage
 Open your web browser and navigate to the URL where the project is hosted.